24/03/20: Successful Phase 2 of Qarman Deployment

 Let's watch the recording of the deployment of Qarman from ISS :

 Qarman, the nano-satellite designed and built at VKI, has been successfully launched from Cape Canaveral to the International Space Station on the 5th of December 2019.
 Watch the replay of the launch: SpaceX 19th Resupply Launch to the International Space Station

 QARMAN (Qubesat for Aerothermodynamic Research and Measurements on AblatioN) is the world’s first CubeSat designed to survive atmospheric re-entry.
 The QARMAN project, funded by the European Space Agency, started in 2013 at the von Karman Institute for Fluid Dynamics (VKI).

-QARMAN will lifted-off from Cape Canaveral on 5th of December, on-board a Cygnus spacecraft heading for the International Space Station.
+QARMAN lifted-off from Cape Canaveral on 5th of December, on-board a Falcon 9, with Dragon carrying it to the International Space Station.
 A few weeks after reaching the ISS, QARMAN will be deployed into Space and start its mission.
 All operations will be performed from the VKI ground station.
 The first weeks will be dedicated to commissioning the subsystems and verifying the good health of QARMAN.
 Solar panels will then be deployed to increase the drag, thus decelerate QARMAN and initiate its re-entry.
 After a few months in orbit, the beginning of the re-entry phase will be automatically detected by QARMAN, triggering the data acquisition.
 Maximum 18 minutes later, the reentry phase is over and data are communicated through Iridium before the final crash of QARMAN.
 The satellite will not be recovered, but no worries: the casualty risk has been carefully assessed and demonstrated to comply with all international regulations!